skip to content

 Feedback

-Students will receive regular oral feedback and advice from their supervisor about performance and research direction throughout the course, and students can also expect to receive termly formal feedback reports via the online feedback and reporting system.
+Students will receive regular oral feedback and advice from their Supervisor about performance and research direction throughout the course.
+Students can also expect to receive termly formal feedback reports via the online feedback and reporting system.

 Assessment